-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
-Our expenses will also increase as we:
+Should we resume development of our product candidates, we may not be able to resume activities at the same costs as previously, and we expect our expenses would increase substantially, particularly as we advance the preclinical activities and clinical trials of our product candidates.
+Our expenses would also increase, should we resume development of our product candidates, as we:

-- continue our development of our product candidates, including continuing enrollment and dosing of patients in our ongoing clinical trials; - initiate additional clinical trials and preclinical studies for our current and future product candidates; - · seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - · hire and retain additional personnel, such as clinical, medical, manufacturing, quality, commercial and scientific personnel;

-- expand our infrastructure, office space and facilities to accommodate our employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to incur additional public company-related costs.
+- initiate additional clinical trials and preclinical studies for our product candidates; - seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - hire and retain additional personnel, such as clinical, medical, manufacturing, quality, commercial and scientific personnel; - expand our infrastructure, office space and facilities to accommodate our employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to incur additional public company-related costs.